 Check our Events Calendar Page for up-to-date event details!
 Please note, certain events have been affected (reformatted, postponed, or cancelled) due to the COVID-19 pandemic.

-The Young & The Restless Story Time – Mondays @ 10:00 am
+Wiggles and Giggles Pre-K Story Time – Wednesdays @ 10:00 am

 Our youngest patrons and their caregivers are welcomed to enjoy the library with movement, songs, stories, & snacks!

 Book It To Bekkum – Wednesdays 3:00 – 5:00 pm

 This after school program is specifically for kids in Kindergarten through Sixth Grade (those under 6 yrs of age must be with a responsible person over 13 yrs of age) and provides activities, snacks, stories and more!